safaeazz/valence_arousal_pred_videos/README.md

 ## Summary: Evoked emotion recognition from videos.

-Several transformer based models were explored for continuous and discrete emotions prediction using EEV: https://github.com/google-research-datasets/eev and LIRIS: https://liris-accede.ec-lyon.fr/ datasets.
+You will find in this repo, several transformer based models were explored for continuous and discrete emotions prediction using EEV: https://github.com/google-research-datasets/eev and LIRIS: https://liris-accede.ec-lyon.fr/ datasets.
 We used VIT, STAM, TIMESFORMER, VIVIT, audio spectorgam transformers